 When I wanted to make a cruelty-free version of my husband’s favorite Chinese dish, sweet and sour chicken, I also wanted to keep it all vegetables.
 Cauliflower seemed like the perfect choice since it just takes on the flavors it’s cooked in and has a crunchy texture.
 So I created Sweet and Sour Cauliflower.
 There is no breading or frying going on here; just healthy cauliflower sauteed in all its deliciousness.

 First, make a batch of Sweet and Sour Sauce and set it aside.
 Then, heat a tablespoon of peanut oil in a deep saute pan.
-Saute 2 cloves of minced garlic and 2 tsp. fresh grated ginger over medium high heat for 2 minutes or until softened and fragrant.
+Saute 2 cloves of minced garlic and 2 tsp. freshly grated ginger over medium-high heat for 2 minutes or until softened and fragrant.
 Add 1 head of cauliflower that has been stemmed, cored and broken into florets to the pan, toss to coat in the garlic and ginger, and cook until it is to your desired texture.
 I like mine softened but still crunchy which takes about 20-30 minutes.
 Add 2 chopped bell peppers and 1 cup of pineapple chunks.
-Cook, stirring often, until the pineapple is a bit crisp and the peppers are tender, about 4 minutes.
+Cook, stirring often until the pineapple is a bit crisp and the peppers are tender about 4 minutes.
 Stir in the sweet and sour sauce and toss to coat the vegetables.
-Bring the sauce to a boil and cook until the sauce thickens, about 1 or 2 minutes.
+Bring the sauce to a boil and cook until the sauce thickens about 1 or 2 minutes.

 4. Make Indian Food

 One of my favorite Indian dishes combines two vegetables I love: potatoes and cauliflower.
 Here in this Northern Indian dish called Aloo Gobi, they are cooked in fragrant, aromatic spices to make an amazing and delicious dish.